lukekasper/Personal-Projects/Odin-Project/React/Notes.md

     - Must update all variable objects together
     - If you want to update only one, use the syntax: `setPosition({ ...position, x: 100 })`
 - [Choosing the State Structure](https://react.dev/learn/choosing-the-state-structure)
-- If you want to share state variables between two instances of the same component, that state must be defined in the closest shared parent (called lifting their state up)
-  - states are private/local to that component instance
-  - passing event handlers and data as props to the children allows the child component to toggle the state defined in the parent via a button or other event trigger
 - State rendering:
   - Same inputs must always return the same JSX
   - It should not change any objects or variables that existed before rendering